 Buckholz is not only a budding eco-activist; he’s also a philanthropist.
 He donates 25 percent of My ReCycler profits to Project Hope Alliance, a non-profit that “helps homeless and unstably housed children and their families reach self-sufficiency through education, support services and community advocacy.”
 He’s already donated $1,000 thus far.

 If you would like to learn more about this eco-entrepreneur, consider visiting his website at myrecycler.org.

-Main photo credit: My RecyclerTags: green living, mindful hero, recycling, Vanis Buckholz
+Main photo credit: My RecyclerTags: green living, mindful hero, mindful living, recycling, Vanis Buckholz